Vox: Single Manual Continentals

 MK13a.jpg (73477 bytes)

-Some time in 1964(probably) the Continental saw more changes.
-The control panel was changed to use the more-familiar rectangular Mains/Vibrato switches and pilot light.
+Some time in mid-to-late 1964(probably) the Continental saw more changes.
 The oscillator board style was changed, as was the mounting method, this time lining them up all together in one large cage, on a slight diagonal.
 These boards are much wider than any other style.
 The specimen at left is dated September, 1964.

 (Thanks to David Egrefin for this picture and the ones below)